GitTools/GitVersion/docs/input/docs/usage/cli/arguments.md

                     (.csproj/.vbproj/.fsproj) files in the git repo and update them
-                    Note: This is only compatible with the newer Sdk projects /updateassemblyinfofilename
+                    Note: This is only compatible with the newer Sdk projects /ensureassemblyinfo
-                    Specify name of AssemblyInfo file.
-Can also /updateAssemblyInfo GlobalAssemblyInfo.cs as a shorthand
-    /ensureassemblyinfo
-                    If the assembly info file specified with /updateassemblyinfo or /updateassemblyinfofilename is not
+                    If the assembly info file specified with /updateassemblyinfo is not
-                    found, it be created with these attributes:
+                    found, it will be created with these attributes:
                     AssemblyFileVersion, AssemblyVersion and
                     AssemblyInformationalVersion.
                     Supports writing version info for: C#, F#, VB